waqar373-ux/WinDefCon/README.md

 Dynamic Security Monitor (v1.0)
-Project Overview
+A C# Windows Forms application for system hardening and security monitoring, developed as a semester project.

-Dynamic Security Monitor is a comprehensive system hardening and monitoring utility for the Windows operating system, developed in C# using Windows Forms.
-This tool provides real-time security status monitoring, on-demand vulnerability scanning, and active system management capabilities through a clean, modern, multi-tabbed interface.
+➤ Project Overview
-The project was developed to provide system administrators, IT professionals, and security-conscious users with a centralized dashboard to proactively identify, analyze, and remediate common security misconfigurations and threats.
+Dynamic Security Monitor is a comprehensive utility designed to provide users with a real-time, actionable view of their Windows system's security posture.
+The tool actively monitors critical settings, scans for common vulnerabilities, and provides management features through a clean, modern, multi-tabbed interface.
+This allows users to proactively identify and remediate security weaknesses, helping to maintain a hardened and secure system environment.

-Key Features
+➤ Core Features
 The tool is organized into a five-tab layout for clear and intuitive navigation:

 1. System Status Dashboard